Testing Correlation in Graphs by Counting Bounded Degree Motifs: Admissible Bounded Degree Motifs: Construction and Detection Guarantees

-We have established in Section~\ref{sec:general-motif} that counting \emph{$C$-admissible} motifs suffices for successful detection.
-In this section, we present an explicit construction of a motif family that satisfies the \emph{$C$-admissible} Conditions.
+We have established in Section~\ref{sec:general-motif} that counting \emph{$C$-admissible} motifs is sufficient for successful detection.
+In this section, we present an explicit construction of a motif family that satisfies the \emph{$C$-admissible} conditions.
 In Section~\ref{sec:method}, we introduced the bounded degree motif family $\maM(N_\sfe, d)$, defined as the collection of motifs with $N_\sfe$ edges and maximum degree at most $d$.
 However, directly analyzing all motifs in $\maM(N_\sfe, d)$ is challenging due to the large heterogeneity of their structures and correlations.
 To obtain a simpler yet effective statistic, we focus on a more structured subclass.
 Specifically, we construct a motif family $\maM(N_\sfv, N_\sfe, d) \subseteq \maM(N_\sfe, d)$ consisting of motifs with $N_\sfv$ vertices, $N_\sfe$ edges, and maximum degree $d$.
-In Section~\ref{subsec:bd-degree-specific} we show that the associated motif-counting statistic $\maT_{\maM(N_\sfv, N_\sfe, d)}$ is both polynomial-time computable and \emph{$C$-admissible}, thereby achieving successful detection.
+In Section~\ref{subsec:bd-degree-specific}, we show that the associated motif-counting statistic $\maT_{\maM(N_\sfv, N_\sfe, d)}$ is both polynomial-time computable and \emph{$C$-admissible}, and hence is sufficient for detection.
 Furthermore, we establish that the broader bounded degree motif statistic $\maT_{\maM(N_\sfe, d)}$ is also \emph{$C$-admissible} in Section~\ref{subsec:general-bd-degree}.

 The overall proof flow is summarized in Figure~\ref{fig:logic-flow}: Section~\ref{sec:general-motif} shows the toolbox established in Theorem~\ref{thm:admissible}; Section~\ref{subsec:bd-degree-specific} proves that $\mathcal{T}_{\mathcal{M}(N_{\mathsf v},N_{\mathsf e},d)}$ is \emph{$N_\sfe$-admissible} and yields detection in Theorem~\ref{thm:bd-degree-motif-main}; and Section~\ref{subsec:general-bd-degree} upgrades the argument to the cleaner statistic $\mathcal{T}_{\mathcal{M}(N_{\mathsf e},d)}$, which is \emph{$(N_\sfe{+}1)$-admissible} and also successful for detection, as stated in Theorem~\ref{thm:bd-degree-motif-general}.